gethinode/hinode/content/post/2-minute-org-charts-in-google-sheets.md

   "date": "2021-01-26T00:18:38.000Z",
-  "title": "2-Minute Org Charts in Google Sheets", "Slug": "2-minute-org-charts-in-google-sheets", "description": "Everyone probably has their go-to application for creating stunning, readable organizational charts — but when you need to whip one up in a hurry it’s not always worth the effort of firing up Illustrator or your design software of choice.
-When you just need something presentable in a hurry, a placeholder perhaps, or any situation where the information and arrangement is more important than the final presentation, there’s a super speedy way to spin one up in <a href="http://sheets.google.com/">Google Sheets</a>!.", "tags": ["google-sheets","how-to","org-chart-software","google-workspace","org-charts"], "author": {
+  "title": "2-Minute Org Charts in Google Sheets", "Slug": "2-minute-org-charts-in-google-sheets", "description": "Everyone probably has their go-to application for creating stunning, readable organizational charts — but when you need to whip one up in...", "tags": ["google-sheets","how-to","org-chart-software","google-workspace","org-charts"], "author": {
     "name": Chris Stegall,